qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 #### 2.1.2 VoltageSequence

-`VoltageSequence`: uses the GateSet to apply QUA voltage operations (steps, ramps) within a QUA Program.
+`VoltageSequence` uses the GateSet to apply QUA voltage operations (steps, ramps) within a QUA Program.
 It tracks channel states, optionally including integrated voltage for DC compensation, which is useful for AC-coupled lines. **One of its primary features is that it keeps track of the current voltage on each channel, allowing you to ramp to absolute voltages even with sticky mode enabled.**

 #### 2.1.3 VirtualGateSet